 Flowage easement shoreland means privately owned properties where TVA has the right to flood the land.

-Footprint means the total water surface area of either a square or rectangular shape occupied by an adjoining property owner’s dock, pier, boathouse, or boatwells.
+Footprint means the total water surface area of either a square or rectangular shape occupied by a floating cabin or adjoining property owner’s dock, pier, boathouse, or boatwells.

 Full summer pool means the targeted elevation to which TVA plans to fill each reservoir during its annual operating cycle.
 Applicants are encouraged to consult the appropriate TVA Watershed Team or the TVA website to obtain the full summer pool elevation for the reservoir in question at the time the application is submitted.